 Our Premier Premises Liability Lawyers

-If you are Injured in a slip and fall accident, the negligent property owner may be held financially liable for your injury, including medical expenses, pain and suffering, emotional distress, and lost income.
+If you are injured in a slip and fall accident, the negligent property owner may be held financially liable for your injury.
+They could be responsible for your medical expenses, pain and suffering, emotional distress, and lost income.

-Here are some types of property owner negligence that can cause serious injuries–from broken bones to traumatic brain injuries–in a slip and fall accident:
+From broken bones to a traumatic brain injury, here are some types of property owner negligence that can cause serious injuries in a slip and fall accident:

 - Slippery or uneven pavement, sidewalks, stairs, or other walking surfaces